hkm-mo/tsxe/README.md

 * And eslint to ensure the code quality
 * Add unit tests
 * Create automatic tools to update JSX content
+* Create command line tools to create new projects

 ## License